DanielEbert/config/README.md

 Power > Blank Screen set to never

 ### TODO: vscode config
-          Check what i have to install on VSCode (Host): Python extension, pylint, python?
+          Check what i have to install on VSCode (Host): Vim, Python extension, pylint, python?

 ### If inside VM: